salvatop/FormatMoney/README.md

 ### Requirements
-The project was implemented with Android Studio 3.2 and debugged on a Nexus 5 device with API level 27(oreo), unit test have been performed with Junit for Android, the UI automated tests have been implemented and performed with Android Espresso 3.0.2
+The project was implemented with Android Studio 3.2 and debugged on a Nexus 5 device with API level 27(oreo), unit tests have been performed with Junit for Android, the UI automated tests have been implemented and performed with Android Espresso 3.0.2

 - Gradle 4.9
 - JDK 1.8